Eligibility for Institutional Scholarship Support

-This fellowships, established in memory of David M. Gordon, will benefit students working on their dissertations in economics at The New School for Social Research, with priority consideration given to those students pursuing topics that were of major interest to Dr. Gordon.
+This fellowship, established in memory of David M. Gordon, will benefit students working on their dissertations in economics at The New School for Social Research, with priority consideration given to students pursuing topics that were of major interest to Dr. Gordon.

 Levinson Dissertation Fellowship

 This fellowship, established by Barbara Levinson, is awarded to students who are completing their doctoral dissertations.